george-gca/george-gca.github.io/_i18n/en/_posts/2022-09-30-localized-projects.md

 Now, the projects overview is displayed correctly.
 But, if you look closely, you'll notice that the projects categories have not been translated.
 Let's fix this.

-{% include figure.html path="assets/img/blog/2022-09-30-localized-projects/localized_projects_overview.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
+{% include figure.liquid path="assets/img/blog/2022-09-30-localized-projects/localized_projects_overview.png" class="img-fluid rounded z-depth-1 mx-auto d-block" zoomable=true %}
 <div class="caption">
     Projects overview now working.
 </div>